Cadillac Aurora

-The Cadillac Aurora was a Concept car manufactured by Cadillac and unveiled at the 1990 Chicago Auto Show.
+The Cadillac Aurora was a concept car manufactured by Cadillac; styled under the direction of GM Vice President of Design, Chuck Jordan; and presented at the 1990 Chicago Auto Show.

+After the Aurora failed to enter production, its nameplate, powertrain concept and interior design concept were subsequently used by the Oldsmobile Aurora, presented in 1995.
+Its exterior design carried styling cues of the European Opel Omega B saloon released in 1994.

+In 2024, Car and Driver published photographs of the Cadillac Aurora parked in a GM location reserved for vehicles to be imminently destroyed.

 Specifications

-It featured a 4.5 liter LW2 V8 engine from the Allanté producing 200 hp mated with a 4-speed automatic transmission and all-wheel drive with traction control.
-The all-wheel-drive Aurora allegedly borrowed its framework from the square-shaped front-wheel-drive DeVille.
-Unlike the DeVille, which positioned its engine transversely, the Aurora placed longitudinally.
+The Aurora used a 4.5 liter LW2 V8 engine from the Allanté producing 200 hp mated with a 4-speed automatic transmission and all-wheel drive with traction control.
+Motor Trend reported that the all-wheel-drive Aurora borrowed its framework from the front-drive DeVille.
+Unlike the DeVille, which positioned its engine transversely, the Aurora's engine was placed longitudinally.

-Production plans and name passing

-Cadillac would not go on to produce the car, but the name was passed to Oldsmobile.
-In terms of powertrain concept and interior design, the series production version of it became the Oldsmobile Aurora, unveiled in 1995.
-Its exterior design carried cues that formed the styling of the European Opel Omega B saloon released in 1994.

-Media appearances and fate
+Media appearances

 The concept appeared in a scene in the movie Demolition Man.

-In May 2024, it was reported by caranddriver.com that the same Cadillac Aurora that appeared in Demolition Man was spotted at a parking lot in Detroit where General Motors (owners of Cadillac) usually places vehicles due for the car crusher, implying its imminent destruction.
-Photographs of the Cadillac Aurora in the parking park were posted on the website where the car was shown parked metal-to-metal with a Buick LaCrosse.